Decoherence-free algebras in quantum dynamics: Choi-Effros product and decoherence-free algebra

 with $\rho(Y)$ denoting the spectral radius of $Y\in\mathcal{B}(\mathcal{H})$.
 In the following lemma we will prove that the functional~\eqref{spec_seminorm} is a $C^\ast$-seminorm on $\Nstar$. \begin{Lemma} Let $\Phi$ be a UCP map with Choi-Effros decoherence-free algebra $\Nstar$.
 Then the functional $\omega$ on $\Nstar$ defined by~\eqref{spec_seminorm} is a $C^\ast$-seminorm. \end{Lemma} \begin{proof} Non-negativity and homogeneity of $\omega$ are easy to verify.
-Now, let us prove that $\omega$ satisfies the triangle inequality and that it is submultiplicative.
+Now, let us prove that $\omega$ satisfies the triangle inequality, it is submultiplicative [property~\eqref{submul_prop}], and it satisfies the $C^\ast$-identity~\eqref{Cstar_prop}.

 \textit{Triangle inequality:} The proof is based on

 Moreover, as a consequence of the uniqueness of the ${C}^\ast$-norm for a $\ast$-algebra, and according to Theorem~\ref{C_star_UCP}, we obtain

 Thus, given $X,Y\in \Nstar$, we have